-1.4 CONSTRUCTION, MATERIALS, TECHNOLOGIES
+1.4 CONSTRUCTION, MATERIALS

-The KOYOT 5 benefits from all the construction and assembly techniques used in our factory.
+The KLIMBER 2 P has all the technological innovations used on other Niviuk gliders and is built with the most careful selection of current materials.
 It has all the current technology and accessories available to improve pilot comfort whilst increasing safety and performance.
 In the design of all Niviuk products the team aims to ensure development and continuous improvement.
 The technologies developed in recent years have allowed us to develop greater, better wings.
-It is in this context that we would like to introduce the technologies included in this new model:
+It is in this context that we would like to introduce the technologies included in this new model.